 Port Aux Barques Light

-Pointe Aux Barques Light House – This is well north of Harbor Beach but worth the drive.
 The Pointe aux Barques Lighthouse ranks among the ten oldest lighthouses in Michigan.
-It is an active lighthouse maintained by the US Coast Guard remotely, located in Lighthouse County Park on Lake Huron near Port Hope, Michigan in Huron County.
-“Pointe aux Barques” Francois for ‘Point of Little Boats’, a descriptor of the shallow shoals and reefs that lurk beneath these waves, presenting a hazard to boats as they round Michigan’s Thumb.
-This historic landmark marks the opening of Saginaw Bay.
-You can climb to the top of the lighthouse only on Memorial and Labor Day weekends.
+Amazingly, despite its age the light is still an active lighthouse maintained by the US Coast Guard.
+The structure is remote, located in Lighthouse County Park on Lake Huron near Port Hope, Michigan in Huron County.
+“Pointe aux Barques” means ‘Point of Little Boats’, a descriptor of the shallow shoals and reefs that lurk beneath these waves, presenting a hazard to boats as they round Michigan’s Thumb.
+Amazingly this iconic lighthouse has the reputation of having paranormal activity.

 Harbor Beach is located on the eastern edge of the Thumb of Huron County, in the state of Michigan.
 The Harbor Beach Lighthouse is a “spark-plug lighthouse” located at the end of the north break-wall entrance to the harbor of refuge on Lake Huron.
 The United States Army Corps of Engineers built the huge break wall and light.
 This pier protects the harbor of Harbor Beach, Michigan, which is the largest man-made freshwater harbor in the world.